Fiat 500C convertible review

 MPG, running costs & CO2

 Insurance groups range from 11 to 17, which is quite low for a convertible.
-In terms of maintenance, you can opt for an 'Easy Care' service package that covers all servicing costs – including parts and labour – for the car's first three years of life for just £399.
+Both Dolcevita models sit in group 12.
+In terms of maintenance, you can opt for an 'Easy Care' service package that covers all servicing costs – including parts and labour – for the car's first three years of life.

 Engines, drive & performance

 The Fiat 500C’s compact dimensions mean it's easy to drive around town.
-Steering is accurate, and top-spec versions have a button on the dash that makes the steering even lighter to help with parking.
+Steering is accurate, and every version has a button on the dash that makes the steering even lighter to help with parking.

-The 1.2 and 0.9-litre TwinAir petrol engines deliver 69bhp and 85 and 104bhp respectively and are enjoyable to drive.
+The 1.2 and 0.9-litre TwinAir petrol engines deliver 69bhp and 85bhp respectively and are enjoyable to drive.
 There's a distinctive growl to the engine note, encouraging you to rev it a bit harder, which you'll need to do to make good progress.

 The 500C’s ride is firm, but not uncomfortable, while the most powerful versions with bigger wheels and tyres also offer plenty of grip in corners, although there's quite a bit of body lean.
 The convertible roof adds an extra dimension of fun to the driving experience, too.

 The 500C’s cabin is surprisingly quiet and refined with the roof down.
 The fact that it's only the centre section of the roof that folds away helps to keep wind noise and buffeting low, so it's actually a rather civilised convertible - it just feels like a hatchback with an extra-large sunroof.